132. An Argument for Substance Dualism

 For Leibniz’s argument that no analysis of the brain, however complex, can account for the unity of perception, go here.

-For my post on the brain as receiver of the soul’s activities, go here.
+For my post on the brain as receiver of the soul’s activities which may survive brain damage and even have an afterlife, go here.

 For some thoughts on the interaction problem between mind and body in relation to quantum mechanics, go here.